FriendlyScore/FriendlyScore-Connect-iOS-Example/README.md

 ### Access to Production Environment

 You can continue to integrate FriendlyScore Connect in your app in our sandbox environment.
-Once you have completed testing, you can request access to the production environment in the developer console or speak directly to your account manager.
+Once you have completed testing, you can access the production environment in the developer console.

 ### Support